Table of Contents

 Pathophysiology

-- Indirect mechanisms include inhibition of secretion of growth factors and antiangiogenic effects via upregulation of potent angiogenic inhibitor thrombospondin-1 in pancreatic tumors, inhibition of secretion of VEGF, PDGF, IGF1 by endothelium and monocytes (Proc Natl Acad Sci U S A 2009;106:17769, Mol Endocrinol 2005;19:255)
+• Indirect mechanisms include inhibition of growth factor secretion and antiangiogenic effects via upregulation of potent angiogenic inhibitor thrombospondin 1 in pancreatic tumors, inhibition of secretion of VEGF, PDGF, IGF1 by endothelium and monocytes (Proc Natl Acad Sci U S A 2009;106:17769, Mol Endocrinol 2005;19:255)

 Clinical features